BananoCoin/banano-vanity/README.md

 If you want to enable GPU support, install OpenCL and add `--features gpu`.

-For a list of options, use `nano-vanity --help`.
+For a list of options, use `banano-vanity --help`.

 ## Seed Generation

-By default, `nano-vanity` generates private keys instead of seeds.
+By default, `banano-vanity` generates private keys instead of seeds.
 You can use these in the desktop wallet (they're refered to as adhoc keys), however, most other wallets do not yet support them.